By Deep Knowledge of Principle (The Law) one can change disturbance into order change danger into safety

-Thanks to Charles Darwin and his evolution theory our understanding of the laws, principles and rules that govern our world, has been boiled down to just one law:
+Thanks to Charles Darwin and his evolution theory, however, understanding of The Law i.e. the laws, principles and rules that govern our world, has been boiled down to just one law:

 Survival of the Fittest